fknop/hapi-pagination/README.md

 The plugin accepts query parameters to handle the pagination, you can customize these parameters with the following options:

-* limit: The number of resources by page.
+* `limit`: The number of resources by page.
 Default value is 25, default name is limit.
-* page: The number of the page that will be returned.
+* `page`: The number of the page that will be returned.
 Default value is 1, default name is page.
-* pagination: Allows you to enable, disable pagination for one request.
+* `pagination`: Allows you to enable, disable pagination for one request.
 Default value is true (enabled), default name is pagination.
-* invalid: This is `NOT` a query parameter, but it allows you to customize the behavior if the validation of limit and page fails.
+* `invalid`: This is `NOT` a query parameter, but it allows you to customize the behavior if the validation of limit and page fails.
 By default, it sets the defaults, you can set it to 'badRequest' that will send you a `400 - Bad Request`.